Juno Temple

 The Biography of Juno Temple

-Juno Violet Temple is an esteemed English actress, recipient of the 2013 BAFTA Rising Star Award, and honored with the Sitges International Film Festival Award in Catalonia for her captivating portrayal in the psychological thriller, "Magic Magic."
-Since her debut in the 2000 film "Pandaemonium," the promising British talent has amassed a repertoire of over forty cinematic works by 2018.
+Juno Violet Temple is a celebrated English actress who won the 2013 BAFTA Rising Star Award and earned the Sitges International Film Festival Award in Catalonia for her mesmerizing performance in the psychological thriller "Magic Magic."
+Since her debut in the 2000 film "Pandaemonium," this promising British talent has built an impressive filmography of over forty movies by 2018.

 Juno Temple